+where $\queuelength_\Leftroad$ denotes the queue at \emph{in} and $\queuelength_\Rightroad$ the queue at \emph{ramp}.
+To solve this optimization task, we apply a first-discretize-then-optimize approach.
+Thus, for given control decisions (time-dependent piecewise constant metering rates), the discretization schemes are always used to evaluate the objective function~\eqref{eq:objective}.
+The Matlab solver \emph{fmincon}\footnote{https://de.mathworks.com/help/optim/ug/fmincon.html} is used for the optimization of the control decisions.

-Table~\ref{tab:optResultsOnramp} shows the total travel times for the different models with and without optimization.
-The resulting queues are shown in Figure~\ref{fig:queuesOnrampScenario}, where we solely used the ARZ model for a comparison and to demonstrate the benefit of the optimized control computed with the cheaper ALWR model.
+Table~\ref{tab:optResultsOnramp} shows the total travel times for the different models with and without optimization ($\control(t) = 1 ~\forall t$).
+The resulting queues are shown in Figure~\ref{fig:queuesOnrampScenario}, where we show the Greenberg model to demonstrate the benefit of the optimized control computed with the cheaper ALWR model.

-Running a simulation with the ARZ model using the optimal control of the ALWR model leads to a total travel time of 809.4, which is less than 2\% away from the optimal solution found by optimizing the ARZ model.
-Actually, the optimal metering rates for the two models do not differ much, see Figure~\ref{fig:controlOnrampScenario}.

-Without ramp metering, the queue at the on-ramp stays empty whereas more than 300 cars accumulate in the queue at the origin, see Figure~\ref{fig:queuesOnrampScenario}.
-When the optimal control of the ARZ or the ALWR model is used, the queue at the origin is reduced to zero, while more than 100 cars accumulate in the queue at the on-ramp during the rush-hour time.
-Figure~\ref{fig:outflowOnrampScenario} shows where the improvement in total travel time comes from in the case of ramp metering: The outflow of the system (plot on the right) in the optimized scenarios is clearly above the outflow of the uncontrolled system until it drops to the low inflow level after two hours.